What’s the Difference Between Persian and Oriental Rugs?

 A Persian rug also tends to have a thicker pile than an Oriental rug (up to 160 knots per square inch) and has extremely rich colors woven into their unique designs.

 Persian rugs also are considered to be of higher quality than an Oriental rug, although hand-knotted Oriental rugs today also are of exceptional workmanship.
+This difference in quality also means a difference in price, with Persian rugs being worth a bit more than Oriental rugs.

-Oriental rugs also offer beautiful workmanship, designs and colors, particularly silk Oriental rugs.
+Oriental rugs also offer beautiful workmanship, designs and colors, particularly silk rugs.
 While you may think the silk would be too delicate, these rugs are incredibly sturdy (although they do require a bit more care than wool rugs).
-Silk Oriental rugs do diverge from their Persian cousins in that they tend to use more traditional Buddhist designs and often use a palate of blue, yellow and apricot for their colors.
+Silk Oriental rugs do diverge from their Persian cousins in that they tend to use more traditional Buddhist designs and often use a palette of blue, yellow and apricot for their colors.